Ktwsz/mors/readme.md

 If you want to manually specify the paths, use flags `--stdlib-dir` and `--search-dir`.

-You can also refer to MiniZinc documentation [Configuration files](https://docs.minizinc.dev/en/stable/command_line.html#configuration-files)
+You can also refer to MiniZinc documentation [Configuration files](https://docs.minizinc.dev/en/stable/command_line.html#configuration-files).

 ### Installation
-TBD &ndash; for now, we do not provide pre-built packages, nor automatic installation scripts.
+TBD &ndash; for now, we do not provide pre-built packages.

+#### Manual installation
+If you built the project from source and wish to install the resulting binary, make sure that `emitter` and `ir_python` Python modules, as well as `share` directory provided in this repository, are visible to the `mors` binary.
+The simplest solution is to copy these directories to the same directory as the binary.
+You can also take inspiration from [setup_project.sh](setup_project.sh) script.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>